▶️ LISTEN TO THIS ARTICLE

 The standard RAG pipeline has a clean, appealing logic.
 User asks a question.
 System searches a vector database.
 Top results get stuffed into a prompt.
 Model generates an answer.
 Ship it.

 The deeper issue is architectural.
-Traditional RAG treats retrieval as a one-shot operation, something that happens before generation and then gets out of the way.
-But real questions don't work like that.
-"What was Company X's revenue growth compared to competitors in Q3 2025?" requires multiple retrievals, across different documents, with intermediate reasoning between each one.
-A single vector search can't handle that.
-It was never designed to.
+Traditional RAG often treats retrieval as a one-shot operation, something that happens before generation and then gets out of the way.
+But some real questions do not work like that.
+A question such as "What was Company X's revenue growth compared to competitors in Q3 2025?" can require multiple retrievals across different documents, with intermediate reasoning between each one.
+A single vector search is often too shallow for that kind of task.

 Enter the Agent